Google My Business: A Walkthrough of Google’s Tool for Businesses (and Plugins for WordPress)

 Do you remember a tool that Google had a few years back called Google Places?
 How about Google+ Local?
 Both of these free business tools aimed at accomplishing a similar goal: empowering business owners and marketers to control their business’s identity online.

 Google Places provided businesses with a hub through which you could update your business listing, keeping search results up-to-date with the correct contact and business operational information.
 Google+ Local, on the other hand, was connected to a business’s Google+ page.
-This was Google’s way of encouraging businesses to not only keep their search presence active, but also to get them on to the Google+ social media platform.
+This was Google’s way of encouraging businesses to not only keep their search presence active, but also to get them on to the Google+ social media platform (which Google shut down in 2019).

 However, in the case where someone updated one of those platforms with new information but forgot to do so on the other (since you’d assume that all Google tools are connected), users started to run into outdated information in search.
 As you can imagine, this was problematic not only for businesses who lost customers due to incorrect search information but for Google whose multiple platforms were telling contradicting stories.

-Well, a couple years ago, Google fixed the problem.
+Well, a couple of years ago, Google fixed the problem.
 It merged the two tools together, rebranded, and relaunched as Google My Business.
-It basically did the same thing as before, but kept the management of one’s business profile all in one place.
+It basically did the same thing as before but kept the management of one’s business profile all in one place.

 If you’re curious to learn more about Google My Business, want tips on setting it up as well as how to make the most of it in WordPress, read on!